Credit bureau reporting

 P.O.
 Box 2000

-The child support office cannot report the parent to credit bureaus if either of the following is true:
+The division cannot report the parent to credit bureaus if either of the following is true:

 - The case does not meet the criteria